What Is PHP?

 PHP activity is an endless cycle of "observe, think, and act."
 We collect relevant data and ideas through careful observation of the realities, analyze the data and formulate policies and programs to cope with the problem at hand, and implement them.
-The PHP Group always translates its ideas into action.
+The Institute always tries to translate its ideas into action.

 The Untrapped Mind

 Man tends to think and act in terms of gain and loss, likes and dislikes, and of his own multifarious desires.
 If we are trapped by considerations of self-interest, we are apt to view things as we want them to be, not as they really are.
 The basis of our judgment will not be what is right, but what pleases us.